 Information about the crime

 - In 1940 five or six people were murdered on the cemetery for sympathising with communists and wearing red armbands in 1939 during the Soviet occupation.
-“In the spring of 1941 I saw three military policemen from the police station in Teratyn whose names I didn’t know shot 5 young Jews suspected of communism.
+“In the spring of 1941 I saw three military policemen from the police station in Teratyn whose names I didn’t know shooting 5 young Jews suspected of communism.
 The killing took place in the ravine between the Jewish cemetery and the Catholic (Polish) cemetery. […] I was [standing] in my own yard which was located near both cemeteries.
 It was about 60 metres from the place I was standing to the place the Jews were killed.
-Among the killed were: a son of a Jewish cobbler Pejsach nicknamed ‘Picipunek’ due to his small stature and a son of a ropemaker called Ideł.”
+The victims were: a son of a Jewish cobbler Pejsach nicknamed ‘Picipunek’ due to his small stature and a son of a ropemaker called Ideł.”
 (IPN Lu 284/467 vol.1)

 - The same witness testified as well: “Another time I saw a military policeman (unknown to me) from the police station in Teratyn killing two Jews I knew with gunshots: Kiwa Klajner and Josz Birman, local merchants.”
 (IPN Lu 284/467 vol.1)

-- During the Pentecost in 1940 or 1941 forty men were murdered on the cemetery – mostly elderly and disabled. “[…] Around 3 pm I saw Germans shooting 40 elderly Jews on the Jewish cemetery.
+- During the Pentecost in 1940 or 1941 forty men were murdered on the cemetery – mostly elderly and disabled. “[…] Around 3 pm I saw the Germans shooting 40 elderly Jews on the Jewish cemetery.
 While being led, the Jews passed my house.
 They were brought to the Jewish cemetery, placed in groups of 10 in front of a ditch and then shot from automatic guns by several Germans.
-Bodies of the victims were buried by other, younger Jews brought there with spades by the Germans.
+Bodies of the victims were buried by young Jews brought there with spades by the Germans.
 The Jews dug a large ditch and buried the dead. […] I saw the murder of 40 Jews from a distance of about 100 metres.”
 (IPN Lu 284/467 vol.1)

-- “[…] After the eviction of Jews Maks [a military policeman from the police station in Uchanie who could speak Polish] was capturing [Jews] who had been hiding and shot them on [the Jewish cemetery.]
+- “[…] After the Uchanie ghetto liquidation, Maks [a military policeman from the police station in Uchanie who could speak Polish] was capturing [Jews] who had been hiding and shot them on [the Jewish cemetery.]
 I saw it.
 In my presence he shot two Jewish men and two Jewish women.
 These Jews were called Cudyk Szafran, Moszek Kutia i Ludner – I don’t know her first name.
 I don’t know the surname of the other Jewish woman.”
 (IPN Lu 284/467 vol.1.)
 Death of a Jew called Cudyk was observed by another resident of Uchanie: “[…] I remember that one day after 8 pm a Jew called Cudyk, about 60 years old, was walking back from the village.
 A German man from the local military police station stopped him.
 In Uchanie we used to know him as Maks.
 I saw Maks leading [the Jew] to the cemetery that evening.
 He shot him there.
 Later on, a son of this Jew came to me and told me that his father was shot on the cemetery.”
 (IPN Lu 284/467 vol.1.)
 The same event was mentioned by another witness: “I saw Maks leading Szafran Cudyk, Fajge Ludner and Mojsze Kuć towards the Jewish cemetery.
-Later on, I heard gunshots and saw Maks returning on his own.”
+Later on, I heard gunshots and saw Maks returning alone.”
 (IPN Lu 284/467 vol.1.)

 - The aforementioned military policeman Maks has been remembered in Uchanie as a sadist who killed many people: “I saw Maks killing two Jews with gunshots on the Jewish cemetery – a young 18-year-old boy and another one, a bit older.
 I was cycling past the cemetery then and I saw the killing from a 15 metres distance.
 I don’t remember the names of the victims but they were Jews from Uchanie.”
 (IPN Lu 284/467 vol.1.)